d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ?> As you can see the user Jacob can view the files from the homefolder of the user Liam.

-We will give the users their default primary group:
+We will now give both users their own primary group:
 ```bash
 student@linux-ess:~$ sudo groupadd liam
 student@linux-ess:~$ sudo groupadd jacob